keu/docs/learn/airflow-sagemaker.md

     For more information on creating a model, check out the API documentation [here](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModel.html).

 4. Evaluate the model on the test data created in task 1 using the `SageMakerTransformOperatorAsync`.
 This step runs a batch transform to get inferences on the test data from the model created in task 3.
-We use a deferrable version of this operator to save resources on potentially long-running transform jobs.
+The DAG uses a deferrable version of `SageMakerTransformOperator` to save resources on potentially long-running transform jobs.
 The configuration for this operator requires:

     - Information about the input data source.
     - The output results path.